mac-chaffee/mac-chaffee.github.io/blog_zola/content/2024/2024-11-23-you-have-built-a-kubernetes.md

 _Addressed to,_

-_Those who did not want to build a Kubernetes._
+_Those who did not want to use Kubernetes._